Curators of Arctos collections should

 specimens for DNA sequences to submit GenBank accessions that cite the

 specimens by catalog number GUID.
 GenBank will register Arctos institutions’ GUID (“DWC Triplet” format).

-If the correct term is entered by the owner of the GenBank accession under “source/specimen_voucher,” then the catalog number will appear on the GenBank sequence page as a link to the specimen record.
+If the correct and registered term is entered by the owner of the GenBank accession under “source/specimen_voucher,” then the catalog number will appear on the GenBank sequence page as a link to the specimen record.
 An example in GenBank: http://www.ncbi.nlm.nih.gov/nuccore/157058307?report=GenBank